Star Trek: Lower Decks: Music

-In January 2020, frequent Star Trek composer Jeff Russo said it may not be possible for him to compose the score for Lower Decks due to his workload and the large number of Star Trek series being produced at the same time.
+In January 2020, frequent Star Trek composer Jeff Russo said it might not be possible for him to compose the score for Lower Decks due to his workload and the large number of Star Trek series being produced at the same time.
 He suggested that he could oversee some other composers for Lower Decks and the other Star Trek series if Kurtzman asked him to.
 In July, Chris Westlake was revealed to be the composer after working with McMahan on Solar Opposites.
 McMahan said Westlake's score sounded like a traditional Star Trek score that fit within the fast-paced, comedic style of Lower Decks.
 Westlake felt it would be funnier if sincere music scored the comedic series, which is why the main theme includes a choir.
-He wrote six or seven different main theme ideas that were narrowed down to two, with one being energetic and the other having a slower, more stately feel.
-The final theme is "between" these two.
+He wrote six or seven different main theme ideas that were narrowed down to two, one being energetic and the other having a slower, more stately feel; the final theme is "between" these two.
 A soundtrack album featuring music from the first two seasons was released by Lakeshore Records on October 8, 2021.
 All music composed by Chris Westlake: